JetBrains/intellij-sdk-docs/topics/products/dev_alternate_products.md

   runIde {
       // Absolute path to the installed targetIDE to use as IDE Development Instance
-      // Note the Contents directory must be added at the end of the path for macOS. ideDirectory '/Users/<user name>/Library/Application Support/JetBrains/Toolbox/apps/PhpStorm/ch-0/192.7142.41/PhpStorm.app/Contents'
+      // Note the Contents directory must be added at the end of the path for macOS. ideDirectory '/Users/$USERNAME$/Library/Application Support/JetBrains/Toolbox/apps/PhpStorm/ch-0/192.7142.41/PhpStorm.app/Contents'
   }
 ```

 ## Configuring plugin.xml
-As discussed on the [Plugin Dependencies](plugin_compatibility.md#declaring-plugin-dependencies) page of this guide, a plugin's dependency on [Modules Specific to Functionality](plugin_compatibility.md#modules-specific-to-functionality) must be declared in `plugin.xml`.
+As discussed on the [Plugin Dependencies](plugin_compatibility.md#declaring-plugin-dependencies) page of this guide, a plugin's dependency on [Modules Specific to Functionality](plugin_compatibility.md#modules-specific-to-functionality) must be declared in <path>plugin.xml</path>.
 When using features (APIs) specific to the target product, a dependency on the target product module must be declared, as shown in the code snippet below.
 Otherwise, if only general IntelliJ Platform features (APIs) are used, then a dependency on `com.intellij.modules.platform` must be declared as discussed in [Plugin Compatibility with IntelliJ Platform Products](plugin_compatibility.md).